cabouezzi/PhotoManagement/README.md

 ## 5. AI models

-We use the [Ollama](https://ollama.com/) LLM to generate an image description by communicating with the LLM through backend implementation.
+We use the `llama3.2-vision:11b` LLM uploaded on [Ollama](https://ollama.com/) to generate an image description.
+We attempted to find the best tradeoff between size of the model and performance under the requirement of multimodality.
 Ollama runs in the background of a computer and accepts an input of an array of strings as messages.
 We chose Ollama because it is from a reputable open source media, Meta Open Source: AI.

 ## 6. Contribution